jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/kubernetes-environment.md

 }
 ```

-This module have support to the default node pool size, number of nodes, subnetwork and
+This module have support to the "default node pool" size, number of nodes, subnetwork and
 containers network profile.
-With the following lines, will be possible add node pool:
+With the following lines, will be possible to add node pool:

 ```
 resource "azurerm_kubernetes_cluster_node_pool" "node_pool" {